 On CentOS servers use tracepath command.

 Traceroute and tracepath are very similar to one another, they run pass over the network to the given destination and show the latency to each node that replied.
-Example of traceroute shown underneath has much of the same information as mtr.
+The example of the traceroute shown underneath has much of the same information as mtr.

 traceroute -4 <server public IP>